rancher/charts/charts/portworx/v1.0.0/README.md

 This helm chart deploys [Portworx](https://portworx.com/) and [Stork](https://docs.portworx.com/scheduler/kubernetes/stork.html) on your Kubernetes cluster.
 The minimum requirements for deploying the helm chart are as follows:

-- All [Pre-requisites](https://docs.portworx.com/#minimum-requirements). for Portworx fulfilled.
+- All [Pre-requisites](https://docs.portworx.com/scheduler/kubernetes/install.html#prerequisites) for Portworx must be fulfilled.

 ## Limitations
 * The portworx helm chart can only be deployed in the kube-system namespace.
 Hence use "kube-system" in the "Target namespace" during configuration.